jarun/buku/README.md

 ## Cmdline options

-**NOTE:** If you are using `buku` v1.9 or below please refer to the installed manpage or program help.
+**NOTE:** If you are using `buku` v1.9 or below please refer the installed manpage or program help.
 The development version has significant changes.

     usage: buku [-a URL [tags ...]] [-u [N [URL tags ...]]]
                 [-t [...]] [-d [N]] [-h]